$\xi R \phi^2$ coupling, cosmological constant and quantum gravitational correction to Newton's potential: The basic ingredients

-where $\mu,\nu$ and $\alpha, \beta$ pairwise correspond to two graviton fields, $h_{\mu\nu}$ and $h_{\alpha\beta}$.
+where we have used $m^2 \gg \Lambda$, i.e., the Compton wavelength of the scalar is much small compared to the Hubble horizon, as stated above.
 Note in \ref{nm8'a} that there is a term quadratic in $h_{\mu\nu}$ in $S_{\Lambda}$, which could also make a contribution proportional to $\Lambda h_{\mu\nu}$ in \ref{qg27}.
-However, this is subleading compared to the $\eta_{\mu\nu}$ term.
-Note also from \ref{qg28} that the classical term will make contribution beyond linear order in $\Lambda$ in $S_{\Lambda}$, and hence we will take in our calculations $h_{\mu\nu}$ to be purely quantum in the cubic interaction.
-This term will generate a three graviton vertex of ${\cal O}(\kappa \Lambda)$ with no explicit appearance of the graviton momentum.
-The usual three graviton vertex originating from the $\sqrt{-g}R/2\kappa^2$ term (with momenta $l$, $q$, $l-q$ along the three lines) reads, e.g.~\cite{Bjerrum-Bohr:2002gqz},
+However, this is subleading compared to the $\eta_{\mu\nu}$ term, and hence has been ignored.
+Also as \ref{qg28} suggests, both quantum $h_{\mu\nu}\vert_{\rm hom}$ and the classical $\Lambda r^2$ terms make contributions in the above.
+However, we will only be concerned about the quantum effects generated by $h_{\mu\nu}\vert_{\rm hom}$, as the classical terms cannot contribute in forming a vertex or in carrying momenta.
+Moreover in $S_{\Lambda}$, the classical $\Lambda r^2$ term will make contributions beyond linear order in $\Lambda$, hence are further subleading in our subhorizon scenario.
+Thus we have a three graviton vertex of ${\cal O}(\kappa \Lambda)$ from $S_{\Lambda}$.
+There is no explicit appearance of the graviton momentum here, for it contains no derivative of the graviton.
+This vertex will serve the key role in our following computations.